shiv198903/junit5sample/README.md

 @Tag: Used to run/skip selected methods that are tagged with the same name as that provided at runtime.

 TestInfo and TestReporter are the interfaces that has the details of the methods/class of the test classes and reporter is interface used to report the messages to the console/html or whatever output the information is streamed to.

+To import and run the test perform below steps in order.
+	clone the repository.
+	run mvnw.cmd to run maven wrapper.
+Downloads the maven wrapper if already not present. mvn test (this command runs the test)